 Firstly if you don’t have enabled the

-proxy apache modules, you can do it with the following command:
+proxy Apache modules, you can do it using the following command:

 a2enmod proxy a2enmod proxy_http

 Step 1.
 Navigate to the Apache config directory.

 sudo cd /etc/apache2